-Ziggs, the Hexplosives Expert is a bomber from every angle: powder, water or snow; if it explodes then Ziggs uses it.
+Ziggs, the Hexplosives Expert is a bomber from every angle: powder, water or snow, even pixels; if it explodes then Ziggs uses it.
 Being Dean of Demolitions and having his whole life revolving around detonations definitely shows how dedicated, fascinated and obsessed the yordle is.
 His skins even reinforce his passion showing how versatile a bombardier can be.
 If choosing outfits lights your fuse or you just want to have a blast then hurl yourself at this skins’ review.

 |Concept:||Ziggs as a manic scientist.|